 Diagnoses and manages children and young people with mental and psychological difficulties.
-GPC 3, 5 Develops a diagnostic formulation (eg using biopsychosocial model or "4p framework"), which includes: GPC 1, 2, 3 Utilises a range of standardised assessment tools.
+GPC 3, 5 Develops a diagnostic formulation (eg using biopsychosocial model or "4p framework"), which includes: · Comorbidities · Mental health issues in parents and family · Normal and abnormal psychological and social development GPC 1, 2, 3 Utilises a range of standardised assessment tools.
 GPC 3, 9 Undertakes a mental state examination of a child and young person.
 GPC 3, 5 Demonstrates expertise in psychological aspects of safeguarding, particularly emotional abuse and fabricated or induced illness.
 GPC 5, 7 Manages systemic (family and medical) difficulties and change, including adherence, motivation, conflict and chronic illness.
 GPC 5, 7 Applies pharmacotherapy in the context of holistic management and national clinical guidelines.
 GPC 6, 9

-- 1. Uses diagnostic criteria for mental health disorders through an internationally recognised classification scheme, such as DSM-5 or ICD-10. - 2.
-Uses a diagnostic formulation when seeing patients with a complex biopsychosocial history. - 3.
-Uses a diagnostic formulation to guide patient management. - 4.
-Recognises and manages a range of mental health difficulties and disorders, such as: - alcohol and substance misuse - anxiety - challenging behaviour - eating disorders - medically unexplained symptoms and somatoform disorders - mood disorders - obsessive-compulsive disorder (OCD) - post-traumatic stress disorder (PTSD) - self-harm - sleep disorders - tics and Tourette's syndrome, including Paediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal Infections (PANDAS) - 5.
-Diagnoses and manages a range of neurodevelopmental disorders, such as: - attention deficit hyperactivity disorder (ADHD) - autism spectrum disorder - 6.
-Recognises both global and specific learning disabilities and competently leads multidisciplinary or multi-professional management thereof. - 7.
-Recognises comorbid or coexisting mental health disorders in those with a learning disability. - 8.
-Recognises and addresses mental health difficulties in carers and close relatives of patients, including the impact on the patient's emotional or physical wellbeing. - 9.
-Demonstrates knowledge and applies behavioural management methods when assessing and managing patients with challenging behaviour. - 10.
-Uses a range of standardised assessment tools in the assessment of children with neurodevelopmental conditions and mental health difficulties (eg the Autism Diagnostic Observation Schedule, Second Edition [ADOS-2]; the Autism Diagnostic Interview, Revised [ADI-R]; the Diagnostic Interview for Social and Communication Disorders [DISCO]; the Developmental, Dimensional and Diagnostic Interview [3di]; the Strengths and Difficulties Questionnaire [SDQ]; the Special Needs and Autism Project [SNAP]; the Childhood Autism Spectrum Test [CAST]; and the Child and Adolescent Psychiatric Assessment Schedule [ChA-PAS]).
+1. Uses diagnostic criteria for mental health disorders through an internationally recognised classification scheme, such as DSM-5 or ICD-10.
+2. Uses a diagnostic formulation when seeing patients with a complex biopsychosocial history.
+3. Uses a diagnostic formulation to guide patient management.
+4. Recognises and manages a range of mental health difficulties and disorders, such as: · alcohol and substance misuse anxiety · challenging behaviour · eating disorders · medically unexplained symptoms and somatoform disorders · mood disorders · obsessive-compulsive disorder (OCD) post-traumatic stress disorder (PTSD) · self-harm sleep disorders · tics and Tourette's syndrome, including Paediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal Infections (PANDAS) 5.
+Diagnoses and manages a range of neurodevelopmental disorders, such as: attention deficit hyperactivity disorder (ADHD) · autism spectrum disorder 6.
+Recognises both global and specific learning disabilities and competently leads multidisciplinary or multi-professional management thereof.
+7. Recognises comorbid or coexisting mental health disorders in those with a learning disability.
+Recognises and addresses mental health difficulties in carers and close relatives of 8. patients, including the impact on the patient's emotional or physical wellbeing.
+Demonstrates knowledge and applies behavioural management methods when 9. assessing and managing patients with challenging behaviour.
+10. Uses a range of standardised assessment tools in the assessment of children with neurodevelopmental conditions and mental health difficulties (eg the Autism Diagnostic Observation Schedule, Second Edition [ADOS-2]; the Autism Diagnostic Interview, Revised [ADI-R]; the Diagnostic Interview for Social and Communication Disorders [DISCO]; the Developmental, Dimensional and Diagnostic Interview [3di]; the Strengths and Difficulties Questionnaire [SDQ]; the Special Needs and Autism Project

+[SNAP]; the Childhood Autism Spectrum Test [CAST]; and the Child and Adolescent

+Psychiatric Assessment Schedule [ChA-PAS]).

-- Undertakes a mental state examination of a child and young person.
+Undertakes a mental state examination of a child and young person.
 Manages systemic difficulties, through the use of family, friends and professionals as part of the system around the child and young person and through experience in family therapy sessions and subsequent individual cases.
-Demonstrates expertise gained through being involved in the CAMHS - Demonstrates expertise gained through being involved in the CAMHS multidisciplinary team.
+Demonstrates expertise gained through being involved in the CAMHS multidisciplinary team.